Activating our vibrant riverfront.

 Glass City Enrichment Center

 In collaboration with community partners, the Glass City Enrichment Center will serve as a consistent, year-round, safe, and welcome space that fosters inclusive community engagement.
 The site will serve as a key access point for a range of youth and adult programs and services, offered by Metroparks or other partners, available to the entire community.
 A portion of the building will be used by Metroparks to support the operation of Glass City Metropark and the Glass City Riverwalk.
-Construction is underway with a target opening in the second half of 2023.
+Construction is underway with a target coming soon [Details].